 Style?
 I'm uncomplicated.
 My approach - observant, candid, in with the action, un-posed - above all truthful.
 I'm not into special effects or heavy editing.
 I aim to create beautiful, uncluttered images.
 Images that speak for themselves, pictures that record and reveal.
 I don’t think my work is light and airy, nor is it dark and moody.
 I simply intend to show how it felt to be there.

 Some more useless trivia: I have a 'thing' for pens and pencils.
 I have size 13 feet.
 I've never read any Shakespeare.
 I can devour several apples in a day.
 Music - vinyl, CD, MP3 - Abba to Zappa, Folk to Punk, Electro to Classical - I love it all.
 I have a resting heart rate of 41 bpm.
 I've been called a 'font freak', I think I may have been a typographer in a former life.
 Anything below 70% content is not chocolate.
 I can stare at maps for hours, they fascinate me.
 I will NEVER buy a SatNav.
-Chicken Jalfrezi is the best dish in the world.
+I'm a Vegetarian.
 I collect cameras, I've got dozens of them, sometimes I make my own, I'm obsessed.

 Darlington Wedding Photographers

 - Rhys Baker -